sanjanabansal1994/Early-Stage-Diabetes-Risk-Prediction/README.md

 After exploratory data analysis, several steps were taken to clean the data to prepare for modelling.
 This included creating a new categorical variable for the age group and one hot encoding to get dummy variables and recoding all binary variables from Yes/No to [0,1].

 ### Model Selection and Training
-To explore this further, we developed several models including logistic regression, KNN classification, decision trees, random forest, XG boost, and neural networks.
-We split our dataset into a training set (80%) and a validation set (20%).
-Each model was tested and trained using the same test-train split.
-Each model was assessed based on the acciracy, and the confusion matrix.
+To further investigate this, we developed multiple machine learning models, including logistic regression, K-Nearest Neighbors (KNN), decision trees, random forest, XGBoost, and neural networks.
+The dataset was divided into a training set (80%) and a validation set (20%), ensuring a consistent test-train split across all models.

+Each model was evaluated based on accuracy and its corresponding confusion matrix, as shown below.
+Accuracy was used to identify the best-performing model, while the confusion matrix provided insight into false negatives—instances where high-risk individuals were misclassified as low-risk (bottom left corner of the confusion matrix).
+Minimizing false negatives was a key priority, as misclassifying high-risk individuals could pose a significant financial risk to insurance companies.
+If an individual with a higher likelihood of developing early-stage diabetes is incorrectly classified as low-risk, they may receive a lower premium despite carrying a higher potential cost, ultimately increasing the insurer's exposure to risk.

+Based on these two metrics, the random forest model had the highest accuracy (0.98) and and only predicted one false negative.Thus it was selected as the best performing model.

 **Figure 3a.
 Confusion matrix for logistic regression model**
 ![image](https://github.com/user-attachments/assets/563f55cc-f496-4887-8f5f-764837735c2a)